imagej/imagej.github.io/_pages/plugins/snt/step-by-step-instructions.md

     </tr>
     <tr class="even">
       <td>
         <p>Locate the center of the structure to be clicked on.
-If <a href="/plugins/snt/manual#cursor-auto-snapping">cursor auto-snapping</a> is enabled, simply mouse over the structure, otherwise, try moving the mouse and scroll wheel in each of the panes (holding down {% include key content='Shift' %} so synchronize the views in all three panes).
-Note that you can toggle the cursor auto-snapping feature at will, by pressing the <a href="/plugins/snt/key-shortcuts">shortcut</a> {% include key content='S' %}.
-Also, note that you can "click" on the <a href="/plugins/snt/key-shortcuts#tracing">brightest voxel</a> of a voxel column, by pressing {% include key content='M' %}.</p>
+If <a href="/plugins/snt/manual#cursor-auto-snapping">cursor auto-snapping</a> is enabled, simply mouse over the structure, otherwise, try moving the mouse and scroll wheel in each of the panes (holding down {% include key key='Shift' %} so synchronize the views in all three panes).
+Note that you can toggle the cursor auto-snapping feature at will, by pressing the <a href="/plugins/snt/key-shortcuts">shortcut</a> {% include key key='S' %}.
+Also, note that you can "click" on the <a href="/plugins/snt/key-shortcuts#tracing">brightest voxel</a> of a voxel column, by pressing {% include key key='M' %}.</p>
         <p>When you're happy with the point under the crosshairs, left-click to start the path:</p>
       </td>
       <td>